 Students applying to our Master of Health Administration (MHA) program may also apply through HAMPCAS.
 Please use GRE code - 7810 - when applying to GW through HAMPCAS.

 * Course-by-course transcript evaluation of all international degrees must be submitted directly to SOPHAS.
 World Education Services (WES) is the preferred provider.

 Applicants can only apply to one program within the School of Public Health at GW.
 An applicant cannot apply to both on-campus and online programs and applying to our programs through SOPHAS and HAMPCAS simultaneously is prohibited.
 Only one application will be reviewed for admission.

 Standardized Testing Requirements

-All doctoral program and Master of Science applicants in Epidemiology must submit GRE scores, regardless of prior academic or professional experience.
-Master’s degree and graduate certificate program students must submit GRE scores, with the following exceptions:
+*All doctoral program and Master of Science in Epidemiology applicants must submit GRE scores, regardless of prior academic or professional experience.

 Applicants to the Master of Health Administration program can apply either through SOPHAS or HAMPCAS.
 If required to submit official GRE scores, please send scores to the respective application systems using the following unique GW Institution Codes:

 Your statement of purpose should explain how you became interested in your field of choice; the contribution you hope to make to your field; and how you believe GW's program will help you reach your career goals.
 If there is anything unusual in your transcripts, standardized testing, or resume that you wish to explain to the admissions committee, please include this information in your Statement of Purpose.